a0r1an/eufracio/_posts/2016-10-15-using-jekyll.md

 ## Jekyll is a static site generator... static site generator??
 Well a static site is a website that is stores its content on the page it lives on.
 You see we live in the year 2016, where every website seems to be built off some extremely complicated tech stack.
 Even simple websites are sometimes over complicated because developers want to use the latest technology available.
 Using the latest technology does not only increase the level of difficulty of what should be otherwise quite simple but it often increases the load time of your webpage due to the inclusion of extra network requests.

 The rise of complexity in basic websites has sparked a new revolution.
 Well not really that dramatic but developers are pissed off that creating something like a blog in 2016 isn’t easier.
 This is where static site generators have gained its share in the market place.
 Static site generators provide developers with a simple solution that uses a low barrier of entry.
-Most popular of them being Jekyll.
+Most popular of them being <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>.

 Jekyll provides you with the tools to create a full fledged blog thats static.
 This provides us with a couple benefits right off the bat.
 One of them being that we don’t have to rely on a database.
 Quick History Lesson: For blogs, its common to store the content of a blog post within a database.
 This means we rely on the database to send information to users each time they reach a webpage.
 But if you want a simple blog than Jekyll could be a preferred solution.
 Jekyll lets you write in markdown and it produces a static web page in a blog friendly manner using a tempting language called liquid.
 With a static webpage.
 We don’t have to wait for the database to send us back data, making the web page faster.
 Its a more simple, retro way of making a blog but its great because it really strips out the unnecessary code and the reliance on a database is dissolved.